 Effectiveness for breast cancer

-One large clinical study showed that Arimidex was more effective than tamoxifen in treating early HR+ breast cancer.
+One large clinical trial showed that Arimidex was more effective than tamoxifen in treating early HR-positive breast cancer.
 (Tamoxifen is another hormone therapy used to treat cancer.
 It’s a standard treatment option for breast cancer, as recommended in current guidelines.)

-For advanced breast cancer, studies have shown that Arimidex treatment was either more effective or similarly effective to tamoxifen treatment.
+For advanced breast cancer, clinical trials have shown that Arimidex treatment was either more effective or similarly effective to tamoxifen treatment.

-Two studies looked at women with advanced breast cancer that had come back or spread after treatment with tamoxifen.
-For these women, second-line treatment with Arimidex was similarly effective as treatment with another hormone therapy drug called megestrol.
+Two studies looked at females with advanced breast cancer that had come back or spread after treatment with tamoxifen.
+For these females, second-line treatment with Arimidex was similarly effective as treatment with another hormone therapy drug called megestrol.

 Other uses for Arimidex

 In addition to the uses listed above, Arimidex may be used off-label.
-Off-label drug use is when a drug that’s approved for one use is used for a different one that’s not approved.
-And you may wonder if Arimidex is used for certain other conditions.
-Below is information on other possible uses for X drug.
+Off-label use is when a drug that the FDA has approved to treat one condition is prescribed to treat a condition that is not FDA approved.
+Below is information on other possible uses for Arimidex.

-Arimidex for breast cancer treatment in premenopausal women (off-label use)
+Arimidex for breast cancer treatment in premenopausal females (off-label use)

-Arimidex isn’t FDA-approved to treat breast cancer in premenopausal women.
-(Women who haven’t gone through menopause are called premenopausal.)
-But sometimes the drug is used off-label in this group of women to treat hormone receptor-positive (HR+) cancers.
-With HR+ breast cancer, the cancer is encouraged to grow by hormones.
+Arimidex isn’t FDA approved to treat breast cancer in premenopausal females.
+(These are females who haven’t gone through menopause.)
+But sometimes the drug is used off-label in such females to treat hormone receptor-positive (HR-positive) cancers.
+With HR-positive breast cancer, the cancer is stimulated to grow by hormones.

-It’s important to note that Arimidex works by stopping the aromatase enzyme (type of protein) from working in your body.
+It’s important to note that Arimidex works by stopping the aromatase enzyme (a type of protein) from working in your body.
 This enzyme helps to make your body’s estrogen.
-However, before women reach menopause, most of their estrogen is made by their ovaries.
+However, before females reach menopause, most of their estrogen is made by their ovaries.
 And only a small amount is made by the aromatase enzyme.

 While Arimidex stops the aromatase enzyme from working, it doesn’t stop your ovaries from making estrogen.